carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 Open the file `wc.nf` in the script directory with your favourite text editor.

 This is a Nextflow script.
-It contains;
+It contains:

 1. An optional interpreter directive ("Shebang") line, specifying the location of the Nextflow interpreter.
 1. `nextflow.enable.dsl=2` to enable DSL2 syntax.
 1. A multi-line Nextflow comment, written using C style block comments, followed by a single line comment.
 1. A pipeline parameter `params.input` which is given a default value, of the relative path to the location of a compressed fastq file, as a string.
 1. An unnamed `workflow` execution block, which is the default workflow to run.
 1. A Nextflow channel used to read in data to the workflow.